 You need to read your court document.
 It probably says that he needs to get more insurance.
 If he cannot or won't, then you get it.
 You can then ask a court to modify the current court order and have him reimburse you for the cost of insuring the child.
-If no insurance, read decree if see if he...Read more »
+If no insurance, read decree if see...Read more »

 Impossible to answer without more info.
 Have you ever accessed any state or federal monies such as WIC or food stamps?
 If so, he owes the taxpayers of Texas and TX A G won't let him stop paying child support until they are reimbursed in full.
 Take form to an attorney to review.

 The TX AG served papers on mom & bio father.
 Both were asked to file an answer & father was also provided a request for production of documents.
 Confused why the hearing would be set BEFORE discovery is due?
 Do these things typically require multiple hearings?
-Do parents typically get time with the...
+Do parents typically get time...
 Read more »

 The person with possession of the child needs to modify the current court order.
 You need to have the child for aporox.
 6 months or have an emergency.
 I would hire an attorney to serve mom, ask for temporary orders to stop the child support and then have her ordered to pay your child support.